Introduction

 funky, cool hostels

-cosy self-catering holiday cottages and Airbnbs
+cosy self-catering holiday cottages and Air BnBs

 pubs and inns with rooms

-Crafnant House is our boutique B&B in Trefriw, Eryri | Snowdonia!
+Crafnant House is our boutique B&B in Trefriw, near Betws-y-Coed in Eryri | Snowdonia

-Book your stay here:
+You can book your stay with us here:

-Booking direct with us saves you money!
+Booking direct saves you money -

-You always get a lower rate than anywhere else!
+you always get a lower rate than anywhere else!

 If you are coming for longer than a few days then maybe combine a few different places to create a tour in order to have the most enjoyable and varied holiday possible!

-The picturesque Conwy Valley is packed with beautiful scenery, pretty towns and villages and exciting activities, and is right in the heart of North Wales!
+For the perfect location the picturesque Conwy Valley is packed with beautiful scenery, pretty towns and villages and exciting activities, and is right in the heart of North Wales!

-Llanrwst and Betws-y-Coed both have train stations so the area is a great place to stay if you are visiting Eryri | Snowdonia without a car - and Trefriw is just a short 20-25 minute walk from the station at Llanrwst!
+Llanrwst and Betws-y-Coed both have train stations and Trefriw is just a short 20-25 minute walk from the railway station at Llanrwst, so the area is the ideal place to stay if you are visiting Eryri | Snowdonia without a car.

 Llanrwst

-There are independent shops and cafes in the town and it is a great place to base yourself if you want to explore both the Conwy Valley and Eryri | Snowdonia National Park.
+There are independent shops and cafes in the town and it is another great place to base yourself if you want to explore both the Conwy Valley and Eryri | Snowdonia National Park.

 Just south of Llanrwst is the Zip World Betws-y-Coed base where action-packed adventure activities - including the Fforest Coaster - are perfect for families and will get the adrenaline racing!